-Regarding the issue in \cref{ssec:inaccuracy}, this transformation brings the convexity of the problem, making the quadratic approximation more accurate than the original problem.
-Regarding the issue in \Cref{ssec:ignorance}, the discrete point set $Q$ ensures that the stepsize is larger than $\epsilon$, as each point is always separated by at least $\epsilon$.
-This large stepsize prevents stagnation in the optimization and helps explore the solution space more efficiently.
+Regarding the issue in \cref{ssec:inaccuracy}, this transformation brings the convexity of the objective function, as it treats the repulsive forces via a hexagonal lattice, making the quadratic approximation more accurate than the original problem.
+Regarding the issue in \Cref{ssec:ignorance}, the discrete point set $Q$ ensures that the stepsize of any nonzero move is at least one, as each point is always separated by at least one.
+This helps avoid very small coordinate updates and can improve exploration of the feasible set.
 Furthermore, this transformation also brings the benefit of reducing computational complexity from $\order*{\abs{V}^2}$ to $\order{\abs{E}}$.

 Thus, converting the problem is crucial to provide a high-quality initial placement with the coordinate Newton direction.
 There may also be better transformation methods, and further exploration is warranted.